2023 – 2026

 Mar 10, 2026

-Current xAI flagship.
+Prior xAI flagship.
 Multi-agent collaboration as a first-class API mode.
 Successor to Grok 4 Heavy.
-2M context in agent modes.
+1M context, split into three 0309-dated SKUs (multi-agent / reasoning / non-reasoning).

-• Multi-agent collaboration — the grok-4.20-multi-agent mode runs multiple agents in parallel and cross-evaluates outputs, generalizing the Grok 4 Heavy concept into a routine API surface rather than a $300/mo consumer tier.
+• Multi-agent collaboration — the multi-agent SKU runs multiple agents in parallel and cross-evaluates outputs, generalizing the Grok 4 Heavy concept into a routine API surface rather than a $300/mo consumer tier.

 • Selectable in the consumer Grok app's Auto, Fast, Expert, and Heavy modes from approximately March 18, 2026 onward.